madbeamer/Slapp/README.md

 ## Project description

-This is the final project for the HCI course at ETH Zurich.
+Slapp is a habit tracking app designed to improve your sleep quality by helping you establish and maintain healthy sleep habits.
 We used Vite + React + Typescript to implement the webapp.

 ## Website